RoosterDao/rooster-swanky/README.md

      - governor.wasm (the contract's code)
      - metadata.json (the contract's metadata)

  After succesful completion the WASM contract is generated.
-You can use the [polkadot.js exlorer](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) to deploy the contract manually and interact with it.
+You can use the [polkadot.js exlorer](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) to deploy the contract manually and interact with it as [shown here](Contract manual deploy.md)

 ### Rooster DAO UI